isomerpages/sportsg-sportcares/_programmes/Children/FUN Starters.md

 addition, SportCares will engage the parents of our participants on building healthy habits through relevant workshops and campaigns.</p>
 <p>FUN Starters is currently present in different parts of Singapore, with
-each training venue hosting up to two dedicated community partners.</p>
+each programme venue hosting up to two dedicated community partners.</p>
 <p>If you are keen to have this programme in your community or want to learn
 more about it, reach out to us&nbsp;<a href="mailto:sportcares@sport.gov.sg" rel="noopener noreferrer nofollow" target="_blank">here</a>, with your details and we will contact you with more information.</p>